walnut07/Mewy/README.md

   - Navigate
 - To get familiar with Authentication with Firebase

-I worked on the project for four days without fully finishing all the features.
-But the goal was learning!
+I learned Go for the first time and build this app within only four days.
+I didn't fully finish all the features but the goal was learning!

 # Reflection